sotiriosalpanis/dev_notes/php/dependency_injection.md

 class MysqlAdapter {}
 ```

-2. Refactred using Dependency Injection to loosen the dependency:
+2.Re-factored using Dependency Injection to loosen the dependency:

 ```php
 <?php